KungFuProgrammer111/LBA2/README.md

 Hidden Clover Leaf:
 -------------------
+At the starting Citadel Island go to the cow in the hills.

+A clover leaf will drop.
+You can repeat as oftena s you want.

 Go to the hills and find Rosa Marie the cow on Citadel Island.
 Stand behind her while facing towards her head and press X + [Up].
 A hidden Clover Leaf will appear.